jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.11.27 LidarTophatTransform
+#### 7.11.28 LidarTophatTransform

-Performs a white top-hat transform on a Lidar dataset; as an estimate of height above ground, this is useful for modelling the vegetation canopy.
+Performs a white top-hat transform on a Lidar dataset; as an estimate of height above ground, this is useful for modelling the vegetation canopy..

 *Parameters*: